 Naturally, a passport is needed but certain countries may also ask for a university degree, a specific amount of professional experience and a job offer before you can board the plane.
 Some may even demand you have a certain amount in savings.

-Visas themselves also do cost money, so budgeting for the expense is essential, as is ensuring that you have allowed for enough time between application, approval and departure.
+Visas themselves also cost money, so budgeting for the expense is essential, as is ensuring that you have allowed for enough time between application, approval and departure.
 Then, armed with the legal documents secured in your passport, the real fun can begin.

 Preparing for arrival